giada1198/Pictographic-Reality/canvas/README.md

 ## Launch the Canvas

+The canvas has to been launched while the server is runing, or your drawing would not be able to received and saved.

 ```
 browser-sync start --server -f -w
 ```

-The canvas has to been launched while the server is runing, or your drawing would not be able to received and saved.
+Press `[S]` to save your drawing or `[C]` to clear the canvas.